goosegoosegoosegoose/sql-querying/README.md

 # sql-querying
-postgresql usage SELECT
+postgresql usage SELECT.
-git bash sucks and this course isn't windows friendly. spent long on this
+git bash sucks and this course isn't windows friendly. spent too long on this.